BetaHydri/side-channel-vulnerabilities-check/README.md

 Available mitigations to revert:
 Use numbers to select (e.g., 1,3 or 1-2 or 'all'):
+Enter 0 to revert no mitigations and exit:

   [1] Intel TSX Disable (Impact: Application-dependent)
       Re-enable Intel TSX (Transactional Synchronization Extensions)